The Meaning of (Still) Life: An Unnatural History

 Click on a thumbnail, to view the gallery.

-Triptych Acrylic on Ply, with cut plywood shapes.
+Triptych Acrylic on Ply, with cut composite board shapes.
 137 x 61 cms.
 The tale of a butterfly endemic to SE QLD and Northern NSW, threatened by host-plant confusion and habitat fragmentation.

 Painting detail - panel 1